 Yes, you can continue to enjoy your healthy pasta alla puttanesca friends!

 We’ve talked about this before when I made the vegan ceviche.
-Fish and shellfish including anchovies get their flavor from their diet which is consists mostly of sea veggies.
+Fish and shellfish including anchovies get their flavor from their diet which consists mostly of sea vegetables.
 That’s where our sauce gets its nice stinky flavor from too.
 You can use the fresh variety packed in salt just make sure to rinse them well, or a good pinch of dehydrated dulse flakes.
 Mangia Bene!

 Vegan Puttanesca Sauce